 - Recovery Location

-Begin your journey today to reduce your dependence on glasses and contact lenses.
+We invite you to begin your LASIK journey today and reduce your dependence on glasses and contact lenses.
 Call to schedule your free LASIK consultation or click on the Contact Us button to learn more.
-Vance Thompson Vision in Bozeman, MT uses a platform of advanced technology and surgical expertise to provide the highest level of vision correction.